Development Internship in Post-conflict Peace-building: Gulu, Northern Uganda

 • Knowledge of Northern Uganda a plus.

-The internship is unpaid but provides excellent field experience at a peace-building NGO in a post-conflict setting in Africa.
-Interns will be expected to cover their own flight and living costs.
-The Project Coordinator will provide close mentoring and professional development support.
+The internship is unpaid (interns will be expected to cover their own flight and living costs) but provides excellent field experience at a peace-building NGO in a post-conflict setting in Africa.
+The Program Director will provide close mentoring and professional development support.

-Dates for Internship: 3-6 months starting in August/September 2012.
+Dates for Internship: 6 months starting 18 March 2014.
 Alternative proposals will be considered.